Editorial Team ||

 Digital Media Editor || they/he

 Emory (Em) Gray is a writer and artist based in Portland, Oregon, originally from Iowa.
-They are the Peer Support Specialist Training Assistant and Media Coordinator for Cultivating a New Life.
-Their artwork can be found on the covers of TRANZ by Spencer Williams and Curses & Prayers by Philip Runia.
+They are the Practice Coordinator for Cultivating a New Life, which offers culturally-affirming mental healthcare.
+Em has illustrated the covers of TRANZ by Spencer Williams and Curses & Prayers by Philip Runia.
 You can find their portfolio here.
-They are currently drawing, crocheting, watching a lot of movies, and working towards peer support certification.
-Em is always on the brink of eating frozen Junior Mints at their many favorite local arthouse movie theaters.
+They design posters for various local events including the ongoing series "Church of Film," and they are currently illustrating a queer/trans-inclusive tarot deck.
+Em is always on the brink of eating frozen Junior Mints at their many local arthouse movie theaters.

 Mason Hamberlin